Iulius Valerius Maiorianus

 Campaign against Vandals

 In May 460 CE, Majorian set out with a large army for the city of New Carthage, which already had a fleet of 300 ships, and in Sicily, the Roman commander Marcellinus was preparing for a flanking strike.
-Threatened from both sides, Gaiseric used the scorched earth tactic in the place where he expected Majorian to land, and finally asked for peace talks.
+Threatened by both sides, Gaiseric used the scorched earth tactic in the place where he expected Majorian to land and finally asked for peace talks.
 Believing in the success of the Majorian landing, however, he refused.
 Determined, Geiseric bribed some of the crews stationed in the port of ships and seized or destroyed most of them.
 Majorian had to admit defeat and signed a peace treaty on conditions unfavourable to the Empire.
 Defeated, but not broken by failure, the emperor returned to Arelate, where he organized modest games on the occasion of the passing five years of his reign.
 In order to ease the treasury, on his way back to Rome, the emperor demobilized the army that was supposed to fight the Vandals, leaving only the closest adjutant troops with him.

-Majorian was away from Italy, Ricimer, the barbarian patricius et magister militum gathered opposition around him.
+Majorian was away from Italy, and Ricimer, the barbarian patricius et magister militum gathered opposition around him.
 After Majorian spent some time in Arelate, he travelled to Rome to carry out further state reforms.
 In Dertona, about halfway to Italy, the imperial retinue was replaced by the commander-in-chief, Ricimer, who took advantage of the dissatisfaction of the population caused by the ruler’s unsuccessful and costly expedition.
 The barbarian had with him forces far outnumbering the modest imperial troops.
 The emperor was taken prisoner.

 On August 2, 461, Ricimer brutally deprived him of power (his imperial robes and tiara were torn off), and after 5 days of abuse and humiliation, on August 7, he had him beheaded near the river Iria (now Staffora).
 Earlier, however, Ricimer had spread a rumour that the former ruler had died of dysentery.